TechForJustice/project-ideas/README.md

+<a href="https://github.com/TechForJustice/project-ideas/wiki/Legal-Justice-Hackathon-Wiki">Browse Hackathon Problem Set</a>

 <a href="https://github.com/TechForJustice/project-ideas/issues">Browse current ideas</a>

-<a href="https://github.com/TechForJustice/project-ideas/wiki/Legal-Justice-Hackathon-Wiki">Browse Hackathon Problem Set</a>

 <a href="https://github.com/TechForJustice/project-ideas/issues/new">Submit your idea</a>

+<a href="https://github.com/TechForJustice/Datasets-API-Tech-Resources">Data sets - APIs - Current Justice Tech - Resources</a>

 Click on the issues tab to suggest and discuss new project ideas.